 Home cellaring is a common practice in the wine world.
 Keeping a few bottles of a favorite label of varying vintages on hand is a fact of life for sommeliers, both professional and amateur.
-As the years pass, a series of chemical reactions between acids and sugars transform the drink into a new and slightly improved version of itself.
-A simple equation is formulated where the time cellaring increases the monetary and emotional value of the bottle proportionally to the pleasure taken in consuming.
+As the years pass, a series of chemical reactions between acids and sugars transform the drink into a new and, to some palates, improved version of itself.
+A simple equation is formulated where the time spent cellaring increases the monetary and emotional value of the bottle proportionally to the pleasure taken in consuming.

 But who says wine snobs should have all the fun?
 Beer nerds can partake in beer cellaring experiments of their own, as several types of beer can benefit greatly from a few extra years in a cool, dark place.